Skip to main content

 What is unit testing

 In fact, unit testing is a testing method that allows you to verify that the smallest parts of an application, such as functions and class methods (which are also essentially functions), work correctly.
 To perform testing, you alternately focus on a separate function while isolating all other parts of the program that interact with that function.
+Properly written unit tests allow you to read them as documentation for your program.

 Prerequisites for writing unit tests